DIY Golf Training Aids: Teaching Aids You Can Make At Home

 The Swing Principle it teaches: Eye alignment over the ball

-How to: Use a coat hanger with the hook extended like a finger then bent at a right angle so that it points at the target.
+How to: Use a coat hanger with the hook extended like a finger, then bend at a right angle so that it points at the target.
 Since the wire is malleable, it can be configured so that it fits around your head at address with the “finger” of the coat hanger pointing down the eye line.
-You then position your head, so the “finger” is over the target line for a perfect eye-line match when you putt.
+You then position your head so the “finger” is over the target line for a perfect eye-line match when you putt.
 You’ll look ridiculous, but you’ll putt better.

 3. Clubs End-to-End Swing Principle: